Covid-19

 People aged over 18 can self-refer to the occupational therapy service by calling Waltham Forest Direct on 020 8496 3000.

-A person's GP, family member or other professional can also make a referral on behalf of someone else.
+A person's GP, family member, or other professionals can also make a referral on behalf of someone else.

-Download and complete the Adult Social Care referral form (Word).
+Download and complete the Adult Social Care referral form (Word file).
 Your local library can help you complete forms.

 And return it to: